Tanjava/RPSLS/README.md

 The gameboard is the main section of the game that displays the user's and computer's scores, their choices (represented by an big emoji), and the game options (buttons).

-### Description/Tooltip
+### Tooltip

-Hovering over each button displays a brief description/tooltip providing information about the corresponding game move.
+Hovering over each button displays a brief tooltip providing information about the corresponding game move.
 This helps users understand the rules of the game and the strengths/weaknesses of each move.

 ### Interactive Elemente